 Mannitol (also mannitol) is a higher quality alcohol or sugar alcohol.
-The substance is mainly found in nature seaweed, Figs, olives and mushrooms, as well as in the juice of larch and manna ash.
-He becomes artificially artificial fructose produced and used in the food industry as a sugar substitute.
-In wine making, the wine faults Mannitstich at the malolactic fermentation (malolactic fermentation).
-It is characterized by heterofermentative Lactic acid bacteria Fructose in carbon dioxide, Mannitol and often too acetic acid converted (one redox reaction of fructose).
-Particularly at risk are low-acid and low-alcohol wines, which are inadequate sulphuretted were.
-The Mannit engraving is expressed by a typical bitter, disgusting taste.
+The substance comes mainly in nature seaweed, Figs, olives and mushrooms, as well as in the juice of larch and manna ash.
+It becomes artificial fructose manufactured and used in the food industry as a sugar substitute.
+In wine making, the wine faults Mannit stitch at the malolactic fermentation (biological acid degradation).
+Thereby, through heterofermentative Lactic acid bacteria Fructose in carbon dioxide, Mannitol and often also acetic acid converted (a redox reaction of fructose).
+Low-acid and low-alcohol wines are particularly at risk because they are inadequate sulphuretted were.
+The mannitol stitch is expressed by a typical one bitter, disgusting taste.